fabianwilflingsederxxxl/techstack-tutorial/08-better-styles/Readme.md

   // [...]
 ```

-Wrap the buttons in a row and add use the header component.
+Wrap the buttons in a row and add them below the header component.

 **Modify** content of `shared/pages/Home/index.jsx`
 ```jsx